vovinacci/OpenCore-ASUS-ROG-MAXIMUS-Z790-DARK-HERO/docs/contribution.md

 3. Send a pull request with your changes.
 4. A maintainer will review the pull request and make comments.

-   Prefer adding additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
+   Prefer adding additional commits over amending and force-pushing, since it can be difficult to follow code reviews when the commit history changes.

    Commits will be squashed when they're merged.